rjain11/tgm/README.md

 	tgm launch

-Use this command to launch gmail.com in your browser
+Use this command to launch gmail.com in your browser.

 	tgm login

+Use this commmand to login into your gmail account.

 	tgm labels

+Use this command to manage your labels.

 	tgm mail

+Use this command to send a mail to someone.

 	tgm from

+Use this command to fiddle with mails from someone.